- What we collect

 Relevant principles ensure that the Library:

-- undertakes all acquisitions, whether by purchase, donation or bequest, according to the highest standards of due diligence, including ethical and professional practice, and in accordance with applicable law
+- undertakes all acquisitions, whether by purchase, donation or bequest, according to the highest standards of due diligence, including ethical and professional best practice, and in accordance with applicable law

 - ensures all cultural material acquired has been legally exported from the country of origin (and intermediate countries)